ml-cube/ml3-platform-docs/md-docs/user_guide/task.md

 ### Object Detection

 Object Detection task processes images and provides as output a list of bounding boxes with associated label indicating the type of identified entity.
-Therefore, target is a list of four elements tuples indicating the vertex of the box and a string label for the entity type.
+Therefore, target is a list of four elements tuples indicating the x_min, x_max, y_min and y_max of the box and a string label for the entity type.

+### Semantic Segmentation

+Semanric segmentation task processes images and provides as output a list of entities identified in the image with label indicating the type.
+The target can assume different forms, the Task attribute _Target Type_ is used to specify it.
+When target type is Polygon, the entity is represented as a list of verices with x,y coordinates that defines the vertices of the polygon.

 [Model]: model.md
 [Data schema]: data_schema.md